towersvault/shinpokered/README.md

 - If a chansey >= level 100 is first in your roster:
   - Shiny wild random encounters and fishing rod encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
+- Shiny Mercy
+  - When a player encounters an AI trainer shiny pokemon, the next wild encounter will be shiny
+  - AI trainers can't have shinies in SHIFT mode, so SET mode affords more chances to find wild shinies
 - You can now battle missingno on the infamous cinnabar shoreline
   - You must have gotten the pokedex diploma first
   - Activated the traditional way via the "old man in viridian" method